 - Following the depression of the 1990s, heavy industry has been replaced by environmental technology and circular economy business, which currently account for 8% of all jobs in Lahti.

-- We have cut our use of fossil fuels by nearly 50%, despite the fact that we are a Nordic city with a cold climate and no energy sources of our own.
+- We have abandoned coal use, despite the fact that we are a Nordic city with a cold climate and no energy sources of our own.

 - Sustainable urban planning has increased the number of residents in the centre of Lahti by 50% compared to the 1990s.